learnpoint/piko/README.md

 ### Working with includes

-Includes are html files that can be inserted into pages (and layouts) with `<!-- include-name.html -->` syntax:
+Includes are html or svg files that can be inserted into pages (and layouts) with `<!-- include-name.html -->` syntax:

 ```html
 ---